Rev. Dr. Eddie Cruz

 “No matter how successful you think you are, if you are not successful in relationships, you aren’t successful,” he says.

 His talent for relationship building has been evident throughout his career in ministry and community outreach.
-As associate executive director of American Baptist Home Mission Societies (ABHMS) Mission Interpretation and Development, he has set goals that will use this gift.
+As director of American Baptist Home Mission Societies’ (ABHMS) Mission Advancement and Passionary Movement, he has set goals that will use this gift.